-Friendship Bench – This is a program that started as part of ThriveNYC and since its founding two years ago, the peers have talked to some 50,000 people and given light counseling and help in navigating city resources to about 9,000.
+Friendship Benches – This is a program that started as part of ThriveNYC and since its founding two years ago, the peers have talked to some 50,000 people and given light counseling and help in navigating city resources to about 9,000.
 For a New York Times article about this innovative program, click here.
 For a Good Morning America video segment, click here.

 Healing Connections is a peer-led support group in both live and online formats.
 The in-person groups are held every Thursday, from 7:00 – 8:30 pm at the Association for Mental Health and Wellness, 939 Johnson Ave, Ronkonkoma (Long Island).
 The online peer support groups are held on Saturday and Sunday evenings from 6:30 – 7:30 pm.
 To learn more, click here.

 Institute for the Development of Human Arts (IDHA) – Grassroots activists meet clinical innovators.
 New York City based group that offers monthly classes and networking groups, and now are also offering online learning.
 Their first online course is the History of the MAD Movement and Alternatives to Biomedical Approaches.
 For more, click here.

 For a look at past issues of their newsletter, click here.